bigskysoftware/htmx/www/attributes/hx-sse.md

 * `connect:<url>` - A URL to establish an `EventSource` against
 * `swap:<eventName>` - Swap SSE message content into a DOM node on matching event names
+* `listen:<eventName>` - Trigger an htmx:sseMessage event on the DOM node on matching event names

 ### Swap Message Content